sivadosapati/neu-sep17/assignments/assignment5/Assignment5.md

 ## Question

-1. You will be writing code in support of a Dessert Shoppe which sells candy by pound, cookies by the dozen, ice cream, and sundaes (ice cream with a topping).
+You will be writing code in support of a __Dessert Shoppe__ which sells candy by pound, cookies by the dozen, ice cream, and sundaes (ice cream with a topping).
 Your software will be used for the checkout system.

 To do this, you will implement an inheritance hierarchy of classes derived from a DessertItem abstract superclass.

-	The Candy, Cookie, and IceCream classes will be derived from the DessertItem class.
+The __Candy__, __Cookie__, and __IceCream__ classes will be derived from the DessertItem class.

-    The Sundae class will be derived from the IceCream class.
+The __Sundae__ class will be derived from the __IceCream__ class.

 You will also write a Checkout class which maintains a list (Vector) of DessertItem's.

 ### The DessertItem Class

 The __DessertItem class__ is an abstract superclass from which specific types of DessertItems can be derived.
 It contains only one data member, a name.
 It also defines a number of methods.
-All of the DessertItem class methods except the getCost() method are defined in a generic way in the file Class-DessertItem, provided for you along with the other homework specific files in the directory.
-The getCost() method is an abstract method that is not defined in the DessertItem class because the method of determining the costs varies based on the type of item.
+All of the __DessertItem class__ methods except the _getCost()_ method are defined in a generic way in the file Class-DessertItem, provided for you along with the other homework specific files in the directory.
+The _getCost()_ method is an abstract method that is not defined in the DessertItem class because the method of determining the costs varies based on the type of item.
 Tax amounts should be rounded to the nearest cent.
 For example, the calculating the tax on a food item with a cost of 199 cents with a tax rate of 2.0% should be 4 cents.
-The complete specifications for the DessertItem class are provided in the file Class-DessertItem.
+The complete specifications for the __DessertItem class__ are provided in the file Class-DessertItem.

 ### The DessertShoppe Class

 The __DessertShoppe class__  contains constants such as the tax rate as well the name of the store, the maximum size of an item name and the width used to display the costs of the items on the receipt.
 Your code should use these constants wherever necessary!
-The DessertShoppe class also contains the cents2dollarsAndCentsmethod which takes an integer number of cents and returns it as a String formatted in dollars and cents.
+The __DessertShoppe class__ also contains the _cents2dollarsAndCentsmethod_ which takes an integer number of cents and returns it as a String formatted in dollars and cents.
 For example, 105 cents would be returned as "1.05".

 ### The Derived Classes